-- " Minimized disturbance to aquatic resources during clearing and grubbing by installing silt fence between the construction site and watercourse to prevent sedimentation and equipment from encroaching on protected areas and installing temporary crossings to allow construction equipment to cross various tributary streams. - " Focused on addressing several erosion control items identified in a March 2017 letter from TCEQ by installing additional rock filter dams, erosion control blankets, mulch, topsoil, and temporary seeding on back and side slopes as construction progressed and performing silt excavation downstream of areas where erosion control measures were previously inadequate. - " Continues the maintenance and repair of erosion control measures throughout the jobsite to ensure continued TCEQ compliance. - Reduced the amount of runoff at soil stockpile locations by reducing the grade of the stockpile side slopes. - " Performed weekly inspections to ensure the measures are operating correctly. - " Implemented the Environmental Protection Training Plan by providing staff access to the TxDOT Environmental Management System training website. - " Avoided impacts to streams during construction until mitigation was secured.
+- " Minimized disturbance to aquatic resources during clearing and grubbing by installing silt fence between the construction site and watercourse to prevent sedimentation and equipment from encroaching on protected areas and installing temporary crossings to allow construction equipment to cross various tributary streams. - " Focused on addressing several erosion control items identified in a March 2017 letter from TCEQ by installing additional rock filter dams, erosion control blankets, mulch, topsoil, and temporary seeding on back and side slopes as construction progressed and performing silt excavation downstream of areas where erosion control measures were previously inadequate. - Continues the maintenance and repair of erosion control measures throughout the jobsite to ensure continued TCEQ compliance and is focused on repairing and replacing measures due to the rains experienced in mid-December of 2017. - " Reduced the amount of runoff at soil stockpile locations by reducing the grade of the stockpile side slopes. - Performed weekly inspections to ensure the measures are operating correctly. - " Implemented the Environmental Protection Training Plan by providing staff access to the TxDOT Environmental Management System training website. - " Avoided impacts to streams during construction until mitigation was secured.